kudouhei/solution_architect_learning/src/azure/02-compliance-and-cloud/ch2.md

 ![Resource Locks](./images/11.png)

+**Permissions Required for Creating or Deleting Locks**

+- Built-In Azure Roles
+  - If your preference is to use a predefined Azure role, then either of the following will be suitable: **Owner** or **User Access Administrator**
+- Custom Azure Roles
+  - If you are using a custom role, then you need to include the following actions in the role definition:
+    - `Microsoft.Authorization/*`
+    - `Microsoft.Authorization/locks/*`

 ### Resource Tags
 Resource tags can be used to logically organize the resources in your environment.
 Each tag comprises a key-value pair, where you will be adding a name and a corresponding value.

 ![Resource Tags](./images/10.png)

+Tags in Azure are metadata labels that can be assigned to resources, resource groups, and subscriptions to help users organize, categorize, and manage their cloud resources more effectively.
+Tags are key-value pairs that provide additional information about the resources and can be used for various purposes, such as tracking ownership, managing cost allocation, and enforcing governance policies.

 ### Relationship Between Microsoft Entra and Subscriptions